jmeaster30/cellular-automata/README.md

 win_width = 640 -- the width in pixels of the window
 win_height = 480 -- the height in pixels of the window

-cell_size = 20 -- the width and height of one cell (you should make this a divisor of both win_width and win_height otherwise you will get a funky looking grid)
+cell_size = 20 -- the width and height of one cell
+cells_wide = win_width / cell_size --the width of the grid in cells
+cells_high = win_height / cell_size --the height of the grid in cells

 num_of_states = 2 -- the number of states each cell can be